a7medsamir/currency-web/README.md

 # `currency-web` — the currency web is AngularJS app

-This project is an application  for retrice currency
+This project is an application  for retrive currency

 ## Getting Started